Information for Residents & Spectators Sunday, May 3rd is Race Day

 1:30pm - The course officially closes.
 Runners still on the course will be monitored and supported, however, they will be given the option of continuing as a 'pedestrian' as the cones and aid stations are removed.

-2:30-3:00pm - Finish line and barriers are removed from De La Salle Park.
-Timing mats and signage are cleared from Lake Drive.
-Clean up crews will travel along Lake Drive to pick up any litter left behind from runners, such as cups, gel packs etc. This often takes until 4:00pm.
+4:00 pm Clean up crews will travel along Lake Drive to pick up any litter left behind from runners, such as cups, gel packs etc.

-Use of Lake Drive
+Runners' Use of Lake Drive

-Runners will be encouraged to run westbound along the north side (lake side) of the road and return on the other half of that lane when heading eastbound.
+Runners will be asked to run westbound along the north side (lake side) of the road and return on the other half of that lane when heading eastbound.
 Aid stations will be located along Lake Drive - on either side of the westbound (north side) lane.

 Spectators & Community